Bright colors and a whimsical atmosphere await small groups at Chicago boutique hotel Kimpton Hotel Monaco

 Special treatment for humans includes a free wine reception, with nibbles, in the lobby “living room” (5-6 p.m. daily).
 Ice tea is available in the lobby on summer afternoons, hot chocolate in winter.

 The 24-hour fitness center has elliptical machines, treadmills and stationary bicycle, plus free-weights with benches, and yoga props, mats, and balance balls.
-Plans call for a fitness center expansion in 2012.
-Guests can walk over to the LA Fitness Center and pay $10 to use the pool and other facilities.

 The Monaco is close to Magnificent Mile shopping on North Michigan Avenue and even closer to Macy’s in the Loop.
 The North Loop theater district and Millennium Park are only a few blocks away.